-Parents are overwhelmingly positive about the school, singling out excellent communications about their children’s progress; English, mathematics and science teaching; and the level of enjoyment and participation of students themselves.
+Parents are overwhelmingly positive about the school, singling out excellent communications about their children’s progress; English, Mathematics and Science teaching; and the level of enjoyment and participation of students themselves.
 Parents talk about the 'village' type atmosphere of the school, appreciated by pupils and parents alike.
-The school also has a strong parents association which organizes a well established 'Night Market' in December.
+The school also has a strong parents association which organises a well established 'Night Market' in December.
 Events such as these add a good additional stream of revenue for the school, and means the school is very well equipped - for example in its "state of the art" gymnasium.

-JESS has a long waiting list to enter.
-It operates a "debenture" system - basically a zero interest loan you give to the school.
-To have any serious chance of getting a place for your child, you'll need to buy one - unless your company has taken out a corporate debenture you can take advantage of.
+JESS Jumeirah has a long waiting list to enter.
+To have any chance of getting a place for your child, you'll need to buy a debenture one - unless your company has taken out a corporate debenture you can take advantage of.
 (Corporate debentures take priority over personal ones on the waiting list).

-The current cost of a debenture at JESS weighs in at a hefty 20,000 AED (up from 10,000 AED a few years ago).
+The current cost of a debenture at JESS Jumeirah weighs in at a hefty AED 20,000 (in line with that of the Secondary school and increased AED 10,000).
 Even with the debenture you are likely to spend 2-3 years on the waiting list.
 As ridiculous as it may sound, as soon as your child is born, if you are seeking a place in the Foundation section, we advise you to register.

 For more information on JESS admissions, go here.

-The school actively encourages pupils to enter at FS1, an age when many children would still be at nursery - although the recent ruling on school starting age by the MoE - an initiative that is meant to kick in in 2014 - may have changed this policy.
+The school actively encourages pupils to enter at FS1, an age when many children would still be at nursery.
 School uniforms are required even at this age, and parents should feel comfortable that their child is ready for this environment.

-KHDA approved fees for 2016/17 range from 37,893 AED to 46,829 AED per year, depending on the student's age level.
+KHDA approved fees for 2017/18 range from AED 39,030 to AED 48,234 per year, depending on the student's age level.
 This is looking surprisingly mid table - older schools, even those able to increase their fees at a maximum each year - are falling behind newer schools when it comes to tuition fees they can charge.
 However, WhichSchoolAdvisor.com understands that the KHDA is considering not-for-profit schools in a different category to for-profit when it comes to fee increases, which would allow more substantial increases provided the school can justify them.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.